What Building an App with Zero Coding Background Taught Me About Vibe Coding

 AI coding changed the entry point.
 It let me keep pushing "I want to build a tool like this" forward, instead of stopping at "I have an idea."

 And what came out of it was not a toy prototype with only a home screen.
-I finished SwiftUI pages, local storage, a timeline, statistics views, share images, widgets, Live Activities, localized copy, internal testing, and separation between internal and production builds.
-I also prepared App Store release materials, a privacy write-up, and a screenshot plan.
+I finished SwiftUI pages, local storage, a timeline, statistics views, share images, widgets, Live Activities, localized copy, internal testing, and separation between internal and production builds — plus the App Store materials and a privacy write-up.
+Typing that list out still surprises me a little.
+In the past, for someone who does not know Swift, this would have been very hard to do alone.
+That is what genuinely excites me about AI coding: it lowers the barrier to starting a real product.

 But It Is Not "a Few Sentences and You Have an App"